-Southern Peru Regional Exploration
+Regional Exploration

-The Company continues to expand its knowledge base especially in the coastal areas of South Peru.
-Based on interpretation of geological data from Ilo Norte and Ilo Este, a prospective Coastal Belt was identified consisting of batholith-adjacent formations that the company considers favourable to host porphyry coppergold deposits.
-Combined with a compilation of historic data and recent remote sensing analyses (satellite platforms), the Company thus continued to expand its exploration in Southern Peru with applications for 11 more licenses.
-Four of these applications augment the area of Ilo Norte and expand into prospective ground to the north based on MVI magnetic interpretation of existing data.
-Seven applications between Ilo Norte and Ilo Este form the basis of the Chocolate Project in prospective ground on the Coastal Belt.
+The Company continues to expand its knowledge base especially in the coastal areas of Southern Peru.
+Based on interpretation of geological data from Ilo Norte and Ilo Este, a prospective Coastal Belt was identified consisting of batholith-adjacent formations that the Company considers favourable to host porphyry copper-gold deposits.
+Combined with a compilation of historical data and recent remote sensing analyses (satellite platforms), the Company thus continued to expand its exploration in Southern Peru by obtaining 11 more concessions in 2023.
+Four of these concessions augment the area of Ilo Norte and expand into prospective ground to the north based on MVI magnetic interpretation of existing data.
+Seven applications in May 2024 between Ilo Norte and Ilo Este form the basis of the Chocolate Project in prospective ground on the Coastal Belt.